Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Rockies have a record of 2-8.

-- The Rockies' ATS record is 4-2-0 over their previous 10 games (six of those matchups had runlines set by bookmakers).
+- The Rockies are 4-2-0 against the spread over their past 10 contests (six of those matchups had a spread listed by bookmakers).

 Discover More About This Game